Always From Scratch

 Notes

 1. The bones of the sea bass run towards the head, or the fat part, of the fish.
-I remove them by using tweezers or small kitchen tongs.
+You can remove them much more easily when eating, but it makes for a better experience for guests not to have to eat around the bones.

 2. Lay the fish on parchment paper before baking so that it doesn't stick.